 Associate Researchers: Mohamed Ali Abdel-Jalil, Nacira Abrous, Sâadia Agsous-Bienstein, Valeria Argiolas, Eylaf Bader Eddin, Moustapha Bassiouni, Malek Boudjellal, Mathilde Chèvre, Abdallah El Mountassir, Jacopo Falchetta, Jean-Marie Lesage, Martina Massullo, Catharina Pinon, Intissar Sfaxi

-PhD students: Lahcen Addichane, Laalikhan Ali, Alia Aliou, Chakib Ararou, Nedjma Atoui, Saïda Belkadi, Annamaria Bianco, Youssef Boujeddaine Tsouli, Imane Bouoiyour, Khalid Bouyaala, Amandine Idasiak, Shabnam Jafarzadeh, Mohammad Mostafa, Nassim Nekoui, Ludwig Ruault, Zeynab Sadeghi, Najla Salim, Neda Sharifi, Abdellatif Taif, Neila Thouaibia, Mehdi Zoghaib
+PhD students: Lahcen Addichane, Laalikhan Ali, Alia Aliou, Chakib Ararou, Nedjma Atoui, Saïda Belkadi, Annamaria Bianco, Youssef Boujeddaine Tsouli, Imane Bouoiyour, Khalid Bouyaala, Amandine Idasiak, Shabnam Jafarzadeh, Mohammad Mostafa, Nassim Nekoui, May Rostom, Ludwig Ruault, Zeynab Sadeghi, Najla Salim, Neda Sharifi, Abdellatif Taif, Neila Thouaibia, Mehdi Zoghaib

 Contributors: Claude Audebert, Mohamed Bakhouch, Richard Jacquemond, Pierre Larcher, Homa Lessan-Pezechki